 Eating just a quarter to a half a cup of fermented vegetables with one to three meals a day, can have a beneficial impact on your health.

-5. Sit Less And Walk More, Work On Your Flexibility
+Health Tip #5.
+Sit Less and Walk More, Work On Your Flexibility

 It’s incredibly easy to boost your vitamin D levels, making no excuse to put your health at risk from low levels.
 Yet, researchers such as Dr. Michael Holick estimate that 50% of the general population is at risk of vitamin D deficiency.
 If you’re among them, your risk of diabetes, multiple sclerosis and other chronic illnesses may be significantly increased.